retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 When you exit the moutain, look for people to talk with.

 Be careful what you say.
-People
+People might think you are crazy.

+Go shopping and stock up on necesary supplies.

+Go to the Inn and rest.

+Talk to Toma and he'll give you helpful information.

+Go to the bridge and see what's happening.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzAzMjAxNDgsLTIxMzQyNjg1OSwxND
-Q0ODUzNTkwLC0xNTg2NDU2MDMwLC05OTcyMTQzMDEsMTM0Mzcw
-MTkyMCwtMjA4MjgyNDAzNywtMTc3MzI5OTE0LDE5ODMwNTY5Mz
-JdfQ==
+eyJoaXN0b3J5IjpbMjAyNzc1OTQ1NywtMjEzNDI2ODU5LDE0ND
+Q4NTM1OTAsLTE1ODY0NTYwMzAsLTk5NzIxNDMwMSwxMzQzNzAx
+OTIwLC0yMDgyODI0MDM3LC0xNzczMjk5MTQsMTk4MzA1NjkzMl
+19
 -->